 Original Building (1950).
 Erb Memorial Union.
 Architect: Lawrence and Lawrence.
 Design work began in January 1945 on the long-desired student union.
 Plans were initially developed by H. Abbott Lawrence, son of Ellis F. Lawrence, who briefly held the partnership Lawrence and Lawrence until Ellis Lawrence’s death in 1946.
 Design work ended by August 1948.
 Early concepts included a high-rise hotel.
 Construction began in October 1948 and ended in 1950.
 Planned for 25 years, Lawrence, Tucker and Wallman revised the plans after Lawrence’s death.
 The building was named for Donald Erb, UO war-time president who died in office in December 1943, at age 43.
 It also commemorated members of the UO community and graduates who served during the war.
+One of the remarkable aspects of the EMU was the midcentury-modern curvilinear design of the glass wall at the Fishbowl that distinguished the EMU from other student unions that had come before it.

 Outdoor Program (1967–68).
 The Outdoor Program evolved from the practice of students posting notes in the EMU looking for rides and adventure sharing.
 Learn more about OP history.